Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Geodesic motion of neutral particles

-where $r_{cn}$ is the radius of the circular null geodesic, which is defined by \meqref{cnc1}.
+\\ where $r_{cn}$ is the radius of the circular null geodesic, which is defined by \meqref{cnc1}.
 After taking the black hole solutions we consider \meqref{cnc1} to obtain $r_{cn}$, we substitute the radius $r_{cn}$, \meqref{cnc2} and \meqref{cnr} into \meqref{cgp2} and \meqref{cgc} to calculate the Lyapunov exponent.
-From the calculation results of the Lyapunov exponent as shown in Table.\ref{ps}, we can judge the stability of the circular null geodesics and verify the existence of stable photon spheres. \\ Using the properties of Lyapunov exponent $\lambda$, it can be tested that for \textbf{Case 2-1}, a stable photon sphere does exist at $r=6.44301$ which agrees with the result in \cite{Liu2019QuasitopologicalED}.
+From the calculation results of the Lyapunov exponent as shown in Table \ref{ps}, we can judge the stability of the circular null geodesics and verify the existence of stable photon spheres.\\